-Capitol police officer Eugene Goodman speaks publicly for first time since Jan.
+Capitol Police officer Eugene Goodman speaks publicly for first time since Jan.
 6 insurrection

 Goodman said if a politically driven person were to do something similar to him while he was out with his daughter, then he would feel inclined to fight.

 “And what’s the narrative then?” he said.
-“I’ve had my ups and downs with the popularity … That’s mostly why I haven’t been doing any interviews or anything like that.”
+“I’ve had my ups and downs with the popularity. … That’s mostly why I haven’t been doing any interviews or anything like that.”

 The unintentional celebrity has brought some surreal moments, said Goodman, who has maintained a self-effacing attitude about his fame.
 He once saw a man selling sweatshirts with his face on them — and when he went to buy one, the vendor still asked him to pay.